osu-eesc/cms-docs/user-guide/docs/adding-editing.md

 A customizable page for organizing content and providing additional context or information.

 **Quick Tip**: Web visitors often scan content on the web to see if it is useful for what they need.
-Make your page’s content more readable by using these [accessibility]() and [writing for the web](content-requirements.md#writing-for-the-web) tips.
+Make your page’s content more readable by using these [Accessibility](content-requirements.md#accessibility) and [writing for the web](content-requirements.md#writing-for-the-web) tips.

 ### Who Can Add It